|Friday, 28 March 2014|

 CTP Insurance in Victoria

 In Victoria, when you register your car, a component of your registration is a TAC charge or TAC premium.
-‘TAC’ stands for Transport Accident Charge, which is this state’s Compulsory Third Party insurance - its Greenslip.
+‘TAC’ stands for Transport Accident Charge, which is Victoria's Compulsory Third Party insurance, its Greenslip.

 Managed by the Victorian Government’s Transport Accident Commission (TAC) rather than individual insurers, so there is no need to go through the process of searching for the cheapest Greenslip NSW-style.